Jean-Pierre Delville: Bishop of Liège

 On 31 May 2013, Pope Francis appointed him bishop of Liège.
 His appointment was a surprise in that his name was not among those mentioned as likely candidates.
 He had maintained a low profile even while serving as spokesperson for the national bishops conference.
 He said the appointment was a surprise and he had taken several days before giving his consent.
-He received his episcopal consecration on 14 July from André-Joseph Léonard, Archbishop of Brussels.
+He received his episcopal consecration on 14 July from André-Joseph Léonard, Archbishop of Mechlin-Brussels.
 Attendees included Andrea Riccardi, founder of the Sant'Egidio movement.

 Since 2015, he has been president of the Belgian bishops commission on the Church and the world.

 As a priest he was hesitant to reproduce the Saint Egidio model in Liège, but then as a priest and later as bishop he has supported similar activities to engage the poor, the elderly, and minority communities.
 Following the 29 May 2018 murder of three people by a teenager apparently inspired by radical Islamic ideology, he called for reconciliation and organized a fast-breaking meal (Iftar) with local imams and representatives of mosques and Islamic cultural centers.
 He has formed other alliances with Muslim leaders, for example to lobby against the abolition of religious education in schools.

 In August 2018, after being robbed in his residence, he said his feelings were more those of understanding than forgiveness in that he had been confronting people whose "background is problematic".